U.S. Congress turns attention to debt limit battle

 SENATE AIMS TO MOVE AHEAD

-As the Senate debate on avoiding government shutdowns ground on, leaders there said they hoped for passage by Sunday.
+Later on Wednesday, the Senate was expected to hold a procedural vote on the funding bill, when many Republicans were expected to join Democrats in moving the legislation toward passage by this weekend.

-But it was unclear what the House would do with the Senate's product.
+But it was unclear what the Republican-held House would do with the Democratic Senate's product.

 Michael Steel, a Boehner spokesman, said: "We'll deal with whatever the Senate passes when they pass it.
 There's no point in speculating before that."